webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

   - ![entity relationship optional required](img/entity_relationship_optional_required.PNG)
   - ![relationship symbols](img/entity_relationships_symbols.PNG)
   - ![relationship symbols](img/entity_relationships.jpg)
-- **subject area**
-  - Decompose a complex model into a group of related entities, called a subject area.
-- **independent / dependent**
-  - Refer to strong entities as independent and weak entities as dependent.
-- **Unified Modeling Language / UML**
-  - Unified Modeling Language, or UML, is commonly used for software development.
-Software data structures are similar to database structures, so UML includes ER conventions.
-- **IDEF1X**
-  - IDEF1X stands for Information DEFinition version 1X.
-IDEF1X became popular, in part, due to early adoption by the United States Department of Defense.
-- **Chen notation**
-  - Chen notation appeared in an early ER modeling paper by Peter Chen.
-Chen notation is not standardized but often appears in literature and tools.
 - **Intangible Entity**
   - documented in the data model, but not tracked with data in the database.